The Carolina Young Birders Club: A Community Supported by the Carolina Bird Club

-By joining the CBC, you will have access to the CBC's quarterly ornithological journal, The Chat, receive lowered fees for registering for CBC meetings, and more!
+By joining the CBC, you'll not only become a member of the CYBC but also gain access to the CBC's quarterly ornithological journal, The Chat, enjoy reduced registration fees for CBC meetings, and much more!

 Our mascot bird is the Prothonotary Warbler, Prothonotaria citrea.
 This stunning warbler is rather easy to find in the majority of North and South Carolina, where it inhabits wooded streams, swamps, floodplains, and other wet, wooded habitats.
 It is unique among the eastern warblers for nesting in tree cavities, often created by woodpeckers or nuthatches.
 If placed in the appropriate habitat, Prothonotary Warblers will even use nest boxes with a 1 1/4" hole.
 The unusual name comes from Roman prothonotaries, which wore bright yellow robes.
 Another name for these birds is Golden Swamp Warbler.